fleetdm/fleet-terraform/k8s/README.md

   .dockerconfigjson: <base64_encoded_config>
 ```

 In order for the deployment to go through successfully, you'll need to create some secrets so Fleet knows how to authenticate against things like MySQL and Redis.
-While we'll only cover creating simple secrets, the deployment via terraform also supports instructing Fleet to pull the `valuesFrom:` an external secret store such as AWS Secrets Manager.

 ```yaml
 ---